 - Do you want a dog for companionship or strict protection?

 - Do you want your dog to be an outdoor dog?

-Tip: A good rescue will not accept your application if you want your dog to be outdoors.
+Tip: A good rescue will not approve your application if you want your dog to live outdoors.
 These are the things that a good rescue will inquire about.